-After several decades of sluggish growth, the Indian economy is now amongst the fastest growing economy in the world.
-Economic growth is currently 8-9%, second only to China.
+After several decades of sluggish growth, the Indian economy is now among the fastest growing economy in the world.
+Economic growth is currently 7-8%, and set to outstrip China.

 Despite several problems facing the Indian economy, many economists point to potential strengths of the Indian economy which could enable it to continue to benefit from high levels of economic growth in the future.

-- Demographics of India are favourable.
-India still has a positive birth rate meaning that the size of the workforce will continue to grow for the foreseeable future. (unlike China) A rising workforce helps to increase saving and investment.
+- The demographics of India are favourable.
+India still has a positive birth rate meaning that the size of the workforce will continue to grow for the foreseeable future. (unlike China) A rising workforce helps to increase savings and investment.
 It also enables increased productivity.

 - There is much scope for increases in efficiency.
 The infrastructure of India is so bad in places that even moderate improvements could lead to significant improvements in the productive capacity of the economy.